hypnosapos/sparknetes/README.md

 ```
 > NOTE: <job-name> is the name of the example with the suffix '-job' instead of '-example' (i.e. "spark-basic-job" instead of "spark-basic-example")

-If it run successffully, spark-submit command should outline something like this:
+If it run successfully, spark-submit command should outline something like this:
 ```
 2018-05-27 14:00:16 INFO  LoggingPodStatusWatcherImpl:54 - State changed, new state:
 	 pod name: spark-pi-63ba1a53bc663d728936c24c91fb339b-driver